 How to Get Bigger Onion Bulbs:

-- Ensure they aren’t shaded, onions need the maximum number of hours of daylight to grow big bulbs.
+- Ensure they aren’t shaded, as stated above, onions need the maximum number of hours of daylight to grow big bulbs.

 - Provide adequate space between onion bulbs, 3-4 inches (even though the bag may say 1 inch, as mine did).